chripede/slate/source/index.md

 format | false | json | This can be either json or html.

 <aside class="notice">
-Remember — search results are only stored for seven days, so remember to get the result before that.
+JSON results are stored for seven days.
+HTML results are stored for one day.
 </aside>